 Furthermore, we are happy to serve as host for PostDocs, who want to apply for the Benjamin Walter Programme of the German Research Foundation or for a Marie Curie Individual Fellowship of the European Commission.
 Applicants are encouraged to contact me (via mail) sufficiently ahead of time.

-We encourage graduates with a Masters degree in polymer chemistry, polymer physics, or biophysics, who want to join our group as PhD student, to apply at any time, as we may be able to provide a suitable funding at short notice.
+We encourage graduates with a Masters degree in biophysics, polymer physics or polymer chemistry, who want to join our group as doctoral student (PhD or Dr. rer. nat.), to apply at any time, as we may be able to provide a suitable funding at short notice.

 Possible research projects include, but are not limited to,

-1. Tracking of single biological nanoparticles with nm-resolution (e.g., (proteo-)liposomes, viruses) at artificial or native cell membranes.
+1. Tracking of individual biological nanoparticles with nm-resolution (e.g., (proteo-)liposomes, viruses, bacteria) at artificial or native cell membranes and within hydrogels.

 2. Single-molecule force spectroscopy at the pN level (with fN force sensitivity).